A Trap in the Ruins

 “Ray?” she called to him.
 “What do you mean by that?”

 “That’s what I was always told when I was young,” he continued, his voice deeper and flatter than usual.
-“Apparently, someone within the Haiva Nobility sold out all of the Elemental’s to save themselves.”
+“Apparently, someone within the Haiva Nobility sold out all of the Elemental’s to save themselves or improve their rank.”

 “No way,” Dimetrios muttered.
 “Who was it, Valero?
 What kind of things did they reveal?”